sk408/ile_exam/TX-ILE-Practice-Exam.md

 **5. B - Don new gloves for each patient**
 Proper infection control requires fresh gloves for each patient encounter to prevent cross-contamination.

-**6. B - ±6 dB**
+**6. B - ±10 dB**
-SRT should correlate with PTA (average of 500, 1000, 2000 Hz) within approximately ±6 dB.
-Larger discrepancies suggest test validity concerns.
+SRT should correlate with PTA (average of 500, 1000, 2000 Hz) within approximately ±10 dB.
+Larger discrepancies suggest test validity concerns or the need to reinstruct and retest.

 **7. C - Fluid in middle ear or tympanic membrane perforation** Type B (flat) tympanogram with no peak indicates either middle ear effusion, perforation, or complete cerumen blockage.